exercism/v3/languages/csharp/exercises/concept/enums/.meta/design.md

 This exercise's prerequisites Concepts are:

-- `strings-basic`: log lines are `string` values.
+- `strings`: log lines are `string` values.
-- `numbers-basic`: enum values are assigned a numeric value.
-- `conditionals-if`: used to handle the case when the enum could not be parsed.
-- `type-conversion-numbers`: casting the enum to an `int`.
+- `conditionals`: know how to execute conditional logic.

 ## Representer